victorliu5296/math-notes/source/content/posts/Why Formal Probability Theory.md

 This approach of using normalized weights and proportions allows us to create non-uniform distributions while maintaining the crucial property of linear scaling within defined regions.
 It forms the basis for more complex probability distributions and sets the stage for the continuous probability density functions we'll explore next.

+- [ ] Todo: re-order this section to motivate the need for normalization of weights

 ### From Discrete Bias to Continuous Density

 We've seen how we can introduce bias by assigning different weights to different parts of an interval.
 Let's take this idea further and see how it naturally leads us to the concept of probability density functions.